KMACEL/slyk-go/README.md

 2. "in": There can be many data entries.
 A list of those matching the entered parameters is brought.
 3. "nin": There can be many data entries.
 The list of non-parameters entered is brought.

+Note for page filters :
+* PageSize = Defines the number of results per page.
+Default = 30.
+* Page Number = Defines the number of the page to retrieve.
+Default = 1

 ### Update Functions